 Some of the takeaways from the Existing Conditions analysis demonstrate that inequities are real and measurable in San Mateo County, as they are nationally.
-This includes:
+The analysis found that:

-- Wealth is unevenly distributed, with most communities of color experiencing poorer economic outcomes overall than the white, non-Hispanic population.
-The exception to this is the Asian population. - While the county has quality public transit options, driving still provides the greatest mobility.
+- Income is unevenly distributed, with most communities of color experiencing significantly lower incomes overall than the White, non-Hispanic population.
+The exception to this is the Asian population, though some subgroups within this demographic have not fared as well economically. - While the county has quality public transit options, driving still provides the greatest mobility.
 Access to vehicles, however, is lower for Black and Latino households. - The option to work from home is not equally available to all, as many people of color have low wage service jobs requiring on-site presence.
-This can have a wide range of impacts, from transportation and childcare costs to lesser ability to adapt to the local effects of climate change. - Homelessness is on the rise and several communities are at risk of displacement due to rising property values and associated rental costs - disproportionately impacting communities of color in the county. - The county is experiencing many impacts of climate change, which are also falling disproportionately on communities of color and those with lower incomes.
+This can have a wide range of impacts, from transportation and childcare costs, higher exposure to infectious diseases such as COVID, to lesser ability to adapt to the local effects of climate change including exposure to extreme heat in outdoor working conditions. - Homelessness is on the rise and several communities are at risk of displacement due to rising property values and associated rental costs - disproportionately impacting communities of color in the county. - The county is experiencing many impacts of climate change, which are also falling disproportionately on communities of color and those with lower incomes.

 "Inequality looks like most safety net resources going to people of color because they are just surviving.
-It looks like families working 2, or 3 jobs to make ends meet and multiple families share a home so they can make ends meet.
-It feels like fear of having to move away from all that you know just because you can't afford it.
+It looks like families working 2, or 3 jobs and multiple families having to share a home so they can make ends meet.
+It feels like fear of having to move away from all that you know just because you can't afford the high cost of living.
 It looks like making sacrifices if you do want to stay, like less time with family because you took an extra job or shift.
 It looks like skipping lunch so that your family can have dinner.
-Inequality in my community means that your family, won't get a chance to experience the community you grew up in.
-Inequality feels like although we are trying to make a change, it is too slow, and we are being pushed further and further out of the community."
+Inequality in my community means that your family won't get a chance to experience the community you grew up in.
+Change is too slow, and we are being pushed further and further out."